 A: Three reasons: 1) A lot more people read books than blogs.
 I want to share these ideas with those people too.
-2) I thought this would be a good way for the dear readers of hackmake.org to show their support with some of their hard-earned dollars.
+2) I thought this would be a good way for the dear readers of hackmake.org to show their support.
 3) I wanted to be able to call myself an author.

 Q: Wait, you published a book just so you could call yourself an author?

 A: Kinda.
 Let’s be honest here: how often do people call themselves something when they’re not?
 They introduce themselves at parties as a “writer” or have “producer” in their Twitter bio when they don’t really write or produce much of anything.
 I figured I’d try this the other way around.
-I’d package some stuff I wrote into a “book”.
-I’d put it on Amazon and then, if I wanted, I could put “Author” in my bio and link to Amazon to prove it.
+I’d package some stuff I wrote into a “book” and then, if I wanted, I could put “Author” in my bio and link to this to prove it.
 It’s not as hard as you think to pursue the things you want.
 (And no one’s claiming I’m a good author.)

 Q: I’ve been reading Hack/Make for a while.
-Should I buy this book?
+Should I get this book?

 A: Short answer, yes.
-You have a few options: you can buy the book and reread the essays.
+You have a few options: you can get the book and reread the essays.
 Maybe you’ll find something you missed or maybe some more of the pieces will connect or maybe you won’t get anything out of it.
-You can buy the book to support me and to support the idea of sharing, connecting, and creating ideas no matter how under qualified you are, and then just not read it.
-Or you can not buy it and not read it.
-I prefer the first option and I think it’ll be worth your few dollars.
+You can get the book to support me and to support the idea of sharing, connecting, and creating ideas no matter how under qualified you are, and then just not read it.
+Or you can not get it and not read it.
+I prefer the first option and I think it’ll be worth it.

 Q: What’s with the title?